Jared Goff: 2024 season: First seed and playoff disappointment

-In Week 10 against the Houston Texans, Goff threw a career-high five interceptions but overcame his miscues to lead the Lions to a 26–23 road victory, becoming the first quarterback since 2012 to win with five or more interceptions in a game.
+During Week 10 against the Houston Texans, Goff threw a career-high five interceptions but overcame his miscues to lead the Lions to a 26–23 road victory, becoming the first quarterback since 2012 to win with five or more interceptions in a game.
 He rebounded the following week against the Jacksonville Jaguars, directing the offense to a franchise record 644 yards and finishing the game with 412 yards and four touchdowns, earning his second career perfect passer rating as the Lions won 52–6.
-On Thanksgiving, Goff threw two touchdowns in a 23–20 over the Bears, ending the Lions' Thanksgiving losing streak since 2016.
-After defeating the Packers, Goff and the Lions' 11-game winning streak ended with a 48–42 loss to the Buffalo Bills, despite Goff throwing for 494 yards, five touchdowns, and no interceptions, the first player to achieve those marks in a loss.
-After 300-yard, three touchdown performances against the Bears and 49ers, Goff concluded the season with a 31–9 victory over the Vikings in Week 18, clinching the NFC's top seed, back-to-back division titles, and a franchise-best 15–2 record.
+On Thanksgiving, Goff threw two touchdowns in a 23–20 win over the Bears, ending the Lions' Thanksgiving losing streak since 2016.
+After defeating the Packers, the Lions' 11-game winning streak ended with a 48–42 loss to the Buffalo Bills, despite Goff throwing for 494 yards, five touchdowns, and no interceptions, the first player to achieve those marks in a loss.
+After 300-yard, three touchdown performances against the Bears and 49ers, the Lions ended the season with a 31–9 victory over the Vikings in Week 18, clinching the NFC's top seed, back-to-back division titles, and a franchise-best 15–2 record.

-Goff finished the regular season with 4,629 passing yards, 37 touchdowns, 12 interceptions, a passer rating of 111.8, and a completion percentage of 72.4%.
-His touchdowns, passer rating and completion percentages were all career highs.
-He finished second overall in passing yards, passer rating, completion percentage, and fourth in touchdown passes.
-Goff had repeatedly heard his name chanted at games on the road as fans "take over" stadiums throughout the season.
+Goff finished the regular season with 4,629 passing yards, 37 touchdowns, and 12 interceptions for a passer rating of 111.8 and a completion percentage of 72.4%.
+His touchdowns, passer rating, and completion percentages were all career highs.
+Goff finished second overall in passing yards, passer rating, completion percentage, and fourth in touchdown passes.
+He had repeatedly heard his name chanted at games on the road as fans "take over" stadiums throughout the season.
 The "Ja-red-Goff" chant has also been heard at other sports events and venues all over Michigan, and on a smaller level in the broader United States.
-Despite their historic regular season, Goff and the Lions were upset at home in the Divisional Round against the Washington Commanders, with Goff accounting for four of the Lions' five turnovers, including a pick-six, in a 45–31 loss.
+Despite their historic regular season, the Lions were upset at home in the Divisional Round against the Washington Commanders, with Goff accounting for four of the Lions' five turnovers, including a pick-six, during the 45–31 loss.
 He was ranked 15th by his fellow players on the NFL Top 100 Players of 2025.

 2025 season

-In Week 2, Goff completed 23 of 28 passes for 334 yards and five touchdowns in a 52–21 win over the Chicago Bears, earning NFC Offensive Player of the Week.
+During Week 2, Goff completed 23-of-28 passes for 334 yards and five touchdowns in a 52–21 victory over the Chicago Bears.
+He was named NFC Offensive Player of the Week for his performance.
+Goff passed for 4,564 yards, 34 touchdowns, and eight interceptions as the Lions went 9–8 and missed the playoffs.
+He finished second in the NFL in passing yards and passing touchdowns.
+Goff was added to the 2026 Pro Bowl roster as a replacement for Sam Darnold.
+He was ranked 33rd by his fellow players on the NFL Top 100 Players of 2026.